acord-robotics/stellarios/compass.md

+---
+title: Signal Kompass
+image: /assets/img/blog/wade-lambert.jpg
 description: >
   This is a dedicated site for the software suite known as Stellarios.
 On the site map, you can view all the versions of Stellarios, find out about ACORD, and more.
-permalink: /compass/
 comments: true
+---